codeonlyjs/website/content/guide/apiRouter.md

 ### constructor() {#PageCache#constructor}

-Constructs a new page cache
+Constructs a new page cache.

 ```ts